-A special stockholder annual meeting rate is offered at the Ritz-Carlton Hotel, Tysons Corner where the annual meeting is being held for Wednesday, May 11, 2016.
-A limited number of rooms are available at this special rate of \$269, plus taxes and gratuities, single or double occupancy.
-To receive this special rate use this link: https://www.ritzcarlton.com/en/Properties/TysonsCorner/Reservations/Default.htm? gc=HHLHHLA or phone 1-800-241-3333.
-All reservations should be received by the hotel no later than May 2, 2016.
+A special stockholder annual meeting rate is offered at the Ritz-Carlton Hotel, Tysons Corner where the annual meeting is being held for Wednesday, May 10, 2017.
+A limited number of rooms are available at this special rate of \$279, plus taxes and gratuities, single or double occupancy.
+To receive this special rate use group code HRSHRSA when booking online at www.ritzcarlton.com or phone 1-800-241-3333.
+All reservations should be received by the hotel no later than May 8, 2017.
 This discount may not be used in conjunction with any other discount, coupon or group rate.